Searching tips single queries (Legacy)

 Matches for lead and contact names are given higher priority.
 Leads named

-john or have contacts named
+john or contacts named

 john will be ranked higher in the search results than a lead that has